Sarthak12903/Sarthak12903/README.md

 # Hi there 👋, I am Sarthak Bhalerao
 ## I'm Full-stack Developer

 My name is Sarthak Bhalerao, and I am a Full-stack Developer from India.
 I am passionate about creating diverse websites and learning programming languages.
-I possess a comprehensive understanding of HTML, CSS, JavaScript, Node.js, Express.js, and C++.
-Additionally, I have a strong grasp of frameworks such as React and Express.
-I am eager to explore opportunities for collaboration and contribute my skills to your team.
+I possess a comprehensive understanding of HTML, CSS, JavaScript, React.js, Node.js, Express.js, and C++.
+Additionally, I am eager to explore opportunities for collaboration and contribute my skills to your team.

 ## Tech Stacks: